DFSOPS/Foundational-Cybersecurity/Cybersecurity/Analyzing Network Structure and Security/Use of the NIST Cybersecurity Framework to respond to a security incident.md

   ### Scenario

-<p align="justify"> You are a cybersecurity analyst working for a multimedia company that offers web design services, graphic design, and social media marketing solutions to small businesses.
-Your organization recently experienced a DDoS attack, which compromised the internal network for two hours until it was resolved.

-<p align="justify"> During the attack, your organization’s network services suddenly stopped responding due to an incoming flood of ICMP packets.
-Normal internal network traffic could not access any network resources.
-The incident management team responded by blocking incoming ICMP packets, stopping all non-critical network services offline, and restoring critical network services.
+<p align="justify"> As a cybersecurity analyst at our multimedia company, we recently experienced a DDoS attack that compromised our internal network for two hours.
+It was a challenging time as our network services suddenly stopped responding due to an influx of ICMP packets.
+This prevented normal internal network traffic from accessing any network resources.
+To mitigate the impact, our incident management team promptly blocked incoming ICMP packets, taking non-critical network services offline temporarily while restoring critical network services.

-<p align="justify"> The company’s cybersecurity team then investigated the security event.
-They found that a malicious actor had sent a flood of ICMP pings into the company’s network through an unconfigured firewall.
-This vulnerability allowed the malicious attacker to overwhelm the company’s network through a distributed denial of service (DDoS) attack.
+<p align="justify"> Following the attack, our dedicated cybersecurity team conducted a thorough investigation into the security event.
+Through their analysis, they discovered that a malicious actor had flooded our network with ICMP pings by exploiting an unconfigured firewall.
+This vulnerability allowed the attacker to execute a distributed denial of service (DDoS) attack, overwhelming our network resources.

-- To address this security event, the network security team implemented:
+<p align="justify"> To address this security event and enhance our network security, our network security team implemented several crucial measures:

-- A new firewall rule to limit the rate of incoming ICMP packets
+We implemented a new firewall rule to limit the rate of incoming ICMP packets, ensuring that future DDoS attacks would have a lesser impact on our network.

-- Source IP address verification on the firewall to check for spoofed IP addresses on incoming ICMP packets
+Source IP address verification was configured on the firewall to check for spoofed IP addresses on incoming ICMP packets.
+This step effectively prevents attackers from using falsified source IP addresses to bypass our security measures.

-- Network monitoring software to detect abnormal traffic patterns
+<p align="justify"> We deployed network monitoring software to detect abnormal traffic patterns in real-time.
+This proactive approach allows us to identify potential DDoS attacks promptly and respond swiftly.

-- An IDS/IPS system to filter out some ICMP traffic based on suspicious characteristics
+An IDS/IPS system was integrated to filter out suspicious ICMP traffic based on predefined rules and characteristics.
+This additional layer of protection helps in mitigating potential threats and ensuring the integrity of our network.

-<p align="justify"> As a cybersecurity analyst, you are tasked with using this security event to create a plan to improve your company’s network security, following the National Institute of Standards and Technology (NIST) Cybersecurity Framework (CSF).
-You will use the CSF to help you navigate through the different steps of analyzing this cybersecurity event and integrate your analysis into a general security strategy.
+<p align="justify"> As a dedicated cybersecurity analyst, it is now my responsibility to leverage the knowledge gained from this security event to develop a comprehensive plan to improve our company's network security.
+I will follow the guidelines provided by the National Institute of Standards and Technology (NIST) Cybersecurity Framework (CSF) to analyze this cybersecurity event thoroughly.
+By doing so, I will be able to integrate my analysis into a cohesive security strategy that aligns with industry best practices and safeguards our network infrastructure against future threats.

 |         |            |
 | ------------- |:-------------:|